Master of Arts in Communication

 - Request Information

-In the Masters of Arts in Communication, our curriculum follows two focus areas: Leadership and Advocacy.
-Students gain an understanding of theoretical approaches in the field of communication, learn to interpret qualitative and quantitative scientific literature, develop research skills, and explore principles of ethical responsibility.
-The curriculum prepares students to succeed in professional positions involving leadership and advocacy in both for-profit and not-for-profit organizations or for continued study in a Ph.D. program.
+Students take part in a diverse, flexible curriculum that prepares them to lead and/or advocate for others in a variety of settings.
+Students gain an understanding of theoretical approaches in the field of communication, interpret scientific literature, develop research skills, create and critique messages in a variety of interpersonal and mediated contexts, and explore principles of ethical responsibility.
+The program prepares students to succeed in professional positions involving leadership and advocacy in both for-profit and not-for-profit organizations or for continued study in a Ph.D. program.

-Graduate assistantships provide students with professional experiences in teaching, editing, research, publications and other specific mediated genres including radio, television, social media and digitized environments.
-The program also offers opportunities for student travel and presentation at regional and national academic conferences.
+Graduate assistant assistantships provide students with professional experiences in teaching, editing, research, publications and work in department-affiliated radio, television and social opportunities and studios.
+The program also offers opportunities for working with real-world clients and for student travel and presentation at regional and national academic research conferences.
 Financial stipends are available, and assistantships are highly competitive.

 The Edwards College of Humanities and Fine Arts also has several production facilities that offer students hands-on experiences with professional-level equipment and software.
 Learn more about our production resources, The Athenaeum Press and other experiential learning initiatives.